blockchain-trainer/fabric-samples/test-network/README.md

 Before you can deploy the test network, you need to follow the instructions to [Install the Samples, Binaries and Docker Images](https://hyperledger-fabric.readthedocs.io/en/latest/install.html) in the Hyperledger Fabric documentation.

 ## Using the Peer commands
-The `setOrgEnv.sh` script can be used to setup the environment variables for the ogrganziations, this will will help to be able to use the `peer` commands directly.
+The `setOrgEnv.sh` script can be used to setup the environment variables for the ogrganziations, this will help to be able to use the `peer` commands directly.

 First, ensure that the peer binaries are on your path, and the Fabric Config path is set Assuming that you're in the `test-network` directory.